NFL Lines and Odds in Michigan

 The next step is getting money into your account.
-Most sportsbooks will offer you a variety of different deposit methods, including everything from credit and debit cards to online payment processors and cash at various retail locations, including affiliated casinos and retail sportsbooks
+Most sportsbooks offer you bet credits or a bonus to start plus a variety of different deposit methods, including credit and debit cards to online payment processors and cash at various retail locations such as affiliated casinos and retail sportsbooks.

 Filling out a bet slip is the final step in betting on football in Michigan.

 This is another simple process that can be completed by following these easy steps:

 - Click on a line you want to bet on

 - Verify the information contained on the instantly created bet slip

 - Enter the amount you want to bet

 - Click the ‘Place Bet’ tab to confirm

 Michigan sportsbooks offer the following basic ways to bet on the NFL:

 - Moneyline: Pick a winner of a game.
 Then, book a moneyline bet at the currently posted odds, which are generally based on a $100 scale.
 Favorites show a negative (-) number indicating how much you must bet to win $100, plus your bet back.
 Underdogs show a positive (+) number indicating how much you’ll earn for every $100 you bet.
 So if the Detroit Lions moneyline is at -120, for example then every $120 bet on the Lions stands to win $100, plus your bet back.
 If the Lions moneyline is at +200, then every $100 bet on the Lions stands to win $200, plus your bet back.